mariamalfadhli/Task-Express-M4-OCR/README.md

 2. If a file is uploaded, save the path in the body of the URL.
 3. The path must include the request's protocol `http` and the host `req.get("host")` followed by `media` and the file's name.

+## The rest is a challenge!

 ### OCR!

-1. Use the following (package)[https://www.npmjs.com/package/tesseract.js/v/2.1.1]
+1. Install the following [package](https://www.npmjs.com/package/tesseract.js/v/2.1.1) and read the [docs](https://github.com/naptha/tesseract.js) on its implementation
-2. The rest is a challenge!
+2. In your `ocr.controllers`, use the package to receive an image that contains some text, and return the contents of that image in a json object.

 ### 🍋 Multer Size Limit